nctrung10/todoapp-react-typescript/README.md

 ## Description

-A basic TO-DO App built by ReactJS, TailwindCSS, TypeScript and Firebase.
+A basic TO-DO App is built with ReactJS, TailwindCSS, TypeScript and Firebase.